 BioEnterprise is a business formation, recruitment, and acceleration initiative designed to grow healthcare companies and commercialize bioscience technologies.
-Based in Cleveland, BioEnterprise’s founders and partners are Cleveland Clinic, University Hospitals, Case Western Reserve University, Summa Health System and Austen BioInnovation Institute in Akron.
-Additional technology partners include the NASA Glenn Research Center, Cleveland State University, NorTech, and BioOhio.
-The initiative comprises the collective activities of BioEnterprise and its partners’ commercialization offices: Case Office of Technology Transfer, Cleveland Clinic Innovations, University Hospitals Case Medical Center-Center for Clinical Research and BioInnovation Institute in Akron.
+Based in Cleveland, BioEnterprise’s founders and partners are Case Western Reserve University, Cleveland Clinic, and University Hospitals.
+The initiative comprises the collective activities of BioEnterprise and its partners’ commercialization offices: Case Office of Technology Transfer, Cleveland Clinic Innovations, and University Hospitals Case Medical Center-Center for Clinical Research.

 BioEnterprise provides companies:

 - Privileged relationships with world-class research and clinical institutions,

 - Access to bioscience venture capital and private equity firms as well as knowledge of grant funding opportunities,

 - Business development and alliance support for strategic partnerships,